flatironinstitute/ccn-template/docs/notes/03-documentation.md

    see a list of projects, both from your personal account and any organizations you are a part of.
 If you can find your project here, you're probably done!
    Otherwise, see the following steps.
-3. If you don't see a given organization, you can return to step 2. and try it grant readthedocs access or click on "Import manually" and enter the required information, clicking "Edit advanced project options." and entering "main" as the default branch name.
+3. If you don't see a given organization, you can return to step 2. and try to grant readthedocs access or click on "Import manually" and enter the required information, clicking "Edit advanced project options." and entering "main" as the default branch name.